vandsh/vandsh.github.io/_posts/2018-01-19-spe-fields-with-standard-values.md

 /Home/Words/Burrito               [Number of Returned Options: 3]
 ```

+I may end up altering this to see if the current field value equals the standard value of the template (use case would be something along the lines of the `LayoutDeltaPropagator` as a SPE script).
-My guess is it should probably turn into a report, but for now I will run it occasionally just as a sanity check.
+Who knows, maybe it will turn into a report, but for now I will run it occasionally just as a sanity check.

 `</end of post>`